-Our all-time favourite fish for barbecuing is mackerel.
+Hugh and Nick's all-time favourite fish for barbecuing is mackerel.
 This is partly because its firm, slightly oily flesh responds beautifully to the searing, charring heat.
 But it's also because barbecued mackerel has a certain emotional significance.
 It s a fish that's plentiful and easy to catch, and they've lost count of the times they've cooked up a good haul of it in the open air, surrounded by family and friends.
-Tucking bay leaves into the cavity of the fish can impart a subtle flavour but, being big fans of bay, we sometimes really go to town and grill the fish on top of whole branches of it.
+Tucking bay leaves into the cavity of the fish can impart a subtle flavour but, being big fans of bay, they sometimes really go to town and grill the fish on top of whole branches of it.
 A word of warning: make sure you take them from a strong, established tree.
-We once had a young bay shrub that fell foul to an enthusiastic pruning prior to a mackerel barbecue ... it never quite recovered.
+They once had a young bay shrub that fell foul to an enthusiastic pruning prior to a mackerel barbecue ... it never quite recovered.

 - Olive oil

-- (i.e. a few dozen leaves on the stalk)
+- Half a dozen branchlets of bay leaves (i.e. a few dozen leaves on the stalk)

 - A lemon

 If you like this recipe, you might like the following course...

 Hands on with Fish and Shellfish